bimalkant-lauhny/JSON_API_Projects/data/README.md

-Offline databases for APIs are stored here.
+Offline databases for APIs and related operation interface are stored here.
 NeDB is used.